EndangeredMassa/endangeredmassa.github.com/_posts/20XX-01-01-interview-process.md

 This is the result of research, experimentation, and iteration across years of work, quite often in collaboration with [@Trek](https://twitter.com/trek).
 You can read [Trek's earlier take](https://medium.com/@trek/tired-engineering-interviews-hired-engineering-auditions-5f9f00147a57) on this format, as well.

 I consider this to be an evolving process.
 If you have questions or feedback, please let me know!
+Please send it to [@endangeredmassa](https://twitter.com/endangeredmassa) or [endangeredmassa@gmail.com](mailto:endangeredmassa@gmail.com).

 ## Feedback from Candidates So Far